-In order to defend their claims, the r public interest litigation focused on legal foundations and commitments to the right to food that could already be found in the Indian Constitution and in the Indian Directive Principles (non-binding articles that helped frame the Indian Constitution) (rSpecifically, the petitioners highlighted Articles 21 and 32 of the Indian Constitution, and Articles 39 (a) and 48 of the Directive Principles.
+In their pursuit of these claims, the PUCL focused on the legal commitments to the right to food that could already be found in the Indian Constitution and in the Indian Directive Principles (non-binding articles that helped frame the Indian Constitution).
+Specifically, the petitioners highlighted Articles 21 and 32 of the Indian Constitution, and Articles 39 (a) and 48 of the Directive Principles.

 Article 21 of the India Constitution states, “No person shall be deprived of his life or personal liberty except according to procedure established by law.”
 Based on this article, the petitioners argued that food is necessary for one’s survival (or life) and that the right to food can be inferred from the allusion to both the right to life and personal liberty.
 Emphasizing such notions, the National Human Rights Commission (NHRC) explained in the proceedings of a hearing on January 17th, 2003 that,